dwavesystems/dwave-ocean-sdk/examples/scheduling.rst

    ====================  =================  ==============  ==================  =================

 Ocean's :std:doc:`dwavebinarycsp <binarycsp:index>` enables the
-definition of constraints in different way, including by defining functions that evaluate True when the constraint is met.
+definition of constraints in different ways, including by defining functions that evaluate True when the constraint is met.
 The code below defines a function that returns True when all this example's constraints are met.